 The Government has stated its view that guaranteed minimum provision (GMPs) have to be equalised for men and women.
 GMPs must be provided by most defined benefit occupational prevision schemes that were contracted out prior to 6 April 1997 in place of certain state pension benefits.
-State Pension ages are in the process of gradually being equalised as between men and women, but this process had not begun when schemes provided GMPs: State Pension ages were 60/65, so the value of GMPs to a male and female scheme member of identical age, pensionable service and pensionable salary is unequal.
+State Pension ages have been equalised between men and women, but this process had not begun when schemes provided GMPs: State Pension ages were 60/65, so the value of GMPs to a male and female scheme member of identical age, pensionable service and pensionable salary is unequal.
 The Government believes that EU law requires schemes to equalise GMPs.
 For further details, see Part 2, Chapter 5.6.